Retrospective

 Miou.await_exn prm

 Miou takes care of allocating multiple domains according to your system's specifics.
 These domains will be waiting for tasks, and Miou.call notifies them of a new task to perform.
-Just like Miou.call_cc, Miou.call also returns a promise, and the same rules apply: you must not forget about your children.
+Just like Miou.async, Miou.call also returns a promise, and the same rules apply: you must not forget about your children.

 A task in parallel explicitly means that it will run in a different domain than the one it was created in.
 That is, this code, which returns the domain in which the task is executing, is always true: